What we'd do for a commercial cleaning company.

 - The goal

-- More recurring nightly contracts — the accounts that pay every month — plus a path into property portfolios and multi-location operators, not one-off deep cleans.
+- More recurring nightly contracts (the accounts that pay every month), plus a path into property portfolios and multi-location operators instead of one-off deep cleans.

 What our experts dig through before anything sends.